I ask you if you are “white knuckling it” because I realized that’s what I did. And as usual I want to tell you what I learned from what I did.

 While the smells and sounds bother me, I am a stronger person than allowing some sounds and smells make me that uncomfortable!

-I wish Wayne could go back with me to face the dentist, so I didn’t have to face the dentist alone, but I’m a big girl now.
-I can do this.
+I wish Wayne could go back with me to face the dentist, so I didn’t have to face the dentist alone, but I’m a big girl now and I can do this.
 I can do this!

 While I’m not crazy about the brief little pinch when they start the numbing process, I have far greater pain tolerance than to let a little pain get my goat!